Tule River Access Trail (The Stairs)

 These are unofficial, unsanctioned swimming areas, which means you will not find lifeguards, designated swim zones, or guaranteed amenities.
 Facilities vary by location, and fees also vary — come prepared to pay a day-use fee or to find none at all, depending on where you stop.
 If you want to extend your time in the forest, camping is available at Camp Wishon, Hidden Falls, and several other sites in the area.
 The hike to Hidden Falls is short and accessible, manageable for most fitness levels, though the mountain road navigation beforehand deserves respect — take it slow, use pullouts, and check road conditions before you go.

 The Tule River swimming destinations are most easily reached from Porterville, which serves as the practical gateway to the forest with services, fuel, and supplies.
 Bakersfield, roughly an hour to the south, is a larger regional hub for those driving from the Central Valley.
-Plan to arrive early, especially on summer weekends, to claim a spot along the river before the canyon fills with the happy noise of other families who found the same secret you did.
+Plan to arrive early, especially on summer weekends, to claim a spot along the river before the canyon fills with the happy noise of other families who found the same discovery you did.

 Directions to Tule River Swimming Destinations in Sequoia National Forest, CA